jtjanecek/DiffusionModelContainer/README.md

 ## Repo structure
 This repo contains the [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) definition file for building a Singularity image.
 This container pulls from the [Python Diffusion Model base code repo](https://github.com/jtjanecek/DiffusionModel).
+This container will containerize Python, JAGS, and jags-wiener-module.

-You will mount your python code into the Singularity image to run it.
-If you don't have access to that repo, contact John Janecek.
+If you don't have access to the Python repo, contact John Janecek.
 You will need your github credentials to access the Python repo when you build the image.

 ## Setting up your data
 You will need to format your data in a way that the model can read it.
 For the GroupComparison models, you will need the following CSVs: